oVirt/ovirt-site/source/develop/release-management/features/katellointegration.html.md

 oVirt can leverage Katello capabilities to report errata information for hosts, vms or for the ovirt-engine server.
 [Integration with Foreman](Features/ForemanIntegration) was introduced in 3.5.
 Integrating with Katello (which is based on Foreman) extends it to support also the content management of the physical or virtual hosts.

+The ovirt-Katello/Satellite integration supports Katello >= 2.1 =or Satellite >= 6.1

 ### Owner

 *   Name: [ Moti Asayag](User:Moti Asayag)